3omar95/end-to-end-traffic-analytics/README.md

 # 🚦 End-to-End Traffic Forecasting System

-This repository contains my *Master’s Graduation Project in Data Science* at *Northumbria University*.
+This repository contains my Master’s Graduation Project in Data Science at *Northumbria University*.
-The project is a complete pipeline combining
-*Computer Vision,
-**Machine Learning Forecasting, and
-**Web Deployment* to deliver a traffic monitoring and prediction system.
+The project is a complete pipeline combining *Computer Vision, **Time-Series Forecasting, and **Web Deployment* to deliver a traffic monitoring and prediction system.

 ---